 Recommended way to run i2pd built from source

-This way all i2pd-related files will be stored at
+way will ensure all i2pd-related files are stored at